Benefits Of Grief Counseling: How It Helps

 Before examining the benefits of grief counseling, understanding grief and the key phases of this emotional process can be helpful.
 The Kübler-Ross model is the most well-known and widely accepted outline of the grieving process, and it includes five stages.
 While these are commonly experienced among the bereaved, it’s important to remember that they’re not necessarily linear.
 They can happen in different orders for different people, or some may skip a stage or come back to the same one more than once.

 Events or experiences that induce grief can bring up a wide variety of emotions, from heartbreak or frustration to fear or guilt.
-Especially at first, though, it’s not uncommon for many of them to be experienced and expressed as anger.
+Especially at first, though, it’s not uncommon for many of these emotions to be experienced and expressed as anger.

 Anger is often considered to be a secondary emotion, which means it’s typically an instinctive reaction that will eventually fade and give way to other, often more complex feelings under the surface.